Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: Threats to validity

-The extent to which the design and execution of our SLR study are likely to avoid systemic errors \cite{Wohlin2012}.
-The derived taxonomy characterises the field of AUI designed for chronic illness, as the key contribution of this study.
-To mitigate any errors in the proposed taxonomy, we took three strategies: \textbf{1)} We developed a data extraction form to gather and analyse data consistently in order to answer the SLR's RQ. \textbf{2)} Four authors extract the same number of the included papers independently and compared the extracted data to check if there was any contradicting information. \textbf{3)} We followed the open coding process of constructivist grounded theory \cite{charmaz2014constructing}.
+\textbf{Internal validity.} The extent to which the design and execution of our SLR study are likely to avoid systemic errors \citep{Wohlin2012}.
+The derived taxonomy characterises the field of AUI designed for chronic disease-related applications, as the key contribution of this study.
+To mitigate any errors in the proposed taxonomy, we took three strategies: \textbf{1)} We developed a data extraction form to gather and analyse data consistently in order to answer the SLR's RQs. \textbf{2)} Four authors extract the same number of the included papers independently.
+A comparison of the extracted data was undertaken to identify and rectify any contradictory information. \textbf{3)} We followed the open coding process of constructivist grounded theory \citep{charmaz2014constructing}.
 In our SLR, each attribute classification was reviewed and refined by at least three authors until all three agreed.
 To boost the integrity of our taxonomy and increase the transparency of the data extraction process, all data extraction details are included in the supplementary material so that the reader can confirm the reliability of the information extracted.